US arrests 4 tied to assassination of Haitian president

 The squad of former Colombian soldiers are among dozens of suspects who carried out the July 2021 attack that authorities say originally was envisioned to be a coup rather than an assassination.
 The plotters had hoped to reap lucrative contracts under a new administration once Moïse was out of the way, investigators allege.

+“This was both a human tragedy and an assault on core democratic principles,” said Assistant U.S. Attorney Matthew G. Olsen.

-Antonio “Tony” Intriago, 59, a Venezuelan who resided in the U.S. and owned CTU Security that hired the Colombians, is charged with conspiracy to kill or kidnap a person outside the U.S. among other charges.
+Antonio “Tony” Intriago, 59, a Venezuelan-American who owned CTU Security that hired the Colombians, is charged with conspiracy to kill or kidnap a person outside the U.S. among other charges.
 CTU company representative Arcangel Pretel Ortiz, 50, a Colombian-born resident of the U.S., faces the same charges.

 Florida-based U.S. financier Walter Veintemilla, 54, of Weston, Fla., is accused of funding the operation.
 A fourth suspect, Frederick Joseph Bergmann Jr., 64, of Tampa, is accused of smuggling goods including 20 CTU-branded ballistic vests disguised as medical X-ray vests and school supplies.

-Note: This story has been changed to reflect that U.S. officials now say Intriago has dual Venezuelan-American citizenship rather than is a U.S. resident.